-ETB trace (Embedded Trace Buffer) is similar to ETM trace, but with the main difference that the trace data is collected into an on-chip trace buffer.
-The trace buffer has a designated memory area, the size of which is predefined.
+ETB (Embedded Trace Buffer) trace is an on-chip trace buffer.
+The trace buffer has a designated memory area with a predefined size.

 MTB trace

 MTB trace (Micro Trace Buffer) is a simplified variant of ETM trace, and uses an on-chip trace buffer.
 For MTB trace, the trace buffer shares the RAM memory with your application code.